 Brouwer had a decent year for the Blues in 2015-16, putting up 39 points in 82 games, and scoring the most climactic goal in the Blues playoff run that season.
 Unfortunately for St. Louis, Brouwer’s time with the team was short-lived.
 He went to Calgary in free agency the following year.

-As for the other player that came over in the trade, Copley played just two games for the Blues, one during the 2015-16 season and one during the 2016-17 season.
+As for the other player who came over in the trade, Copley played just two games for the Blues, one during the 2015-16 season and one during the 2016-17 season.
 He allowed five total goals in those two contests and failed to record a victory.

 Ironically, Copley returned to the Caps in Feb.
 2017 as part of the deal that sent Kevin Shattenkirk to Washington.
 In that deal, the Blues acquired the services of Zach Sanford and Brad Malone, as well as a first-round pick in the 2017 Draft.